 How to Use Study Abroad to Launch Your International Career

-Planning Your Study Abroad Experience with a Focus on Your Future
+Planning Educational Experience with a Focus on Your Future

 You know you want to study abroad—Literature at Oxford, Conflict Resolution in South Africa, or Environment and Development in Mexico.

 And you know you want an international career—international journalism, socially responsible import export, or environmental conservation.

 How can you plan now to maximize study abroad so it can help you launch your international career?
 These tips will help you plan ahead.

 - Chose countries and programs carefully.
 In addition to thinking about where you might like to work after graduation, reflect carefully on what you are likely to do for work, and chose your study abroad program accordingly.
 What skills, networks, and cultural competencies will your profession require?
 Many schools now offer study abroad with themes that relate to specific career tracks—Sustainable Development in Thailand, for example, or Marine Science in Australia.
 If your school doesn’t offer a program that is a fit, check with your study abroad office to see if you can get credit for study abroad with another university.